-Recently diagnosed with type 2 diabetes, PCOS, or simply notice a spike and crash in your energy?
-You’re not alone.
-The root of these conditions lies in metabolic health.
-Interestingly, only a mere 12% of the U.S. population is metabolically healthy.
-And metabolic health is key for almost all human functions—sustained energy, cognitive function, hormone health, and more.
-Today, we’re diving into the most important part of metabolic health: blood sugar levels.
+Notice a daily crash in your energy?
+Crave sugar every afternoon?
+Recently diagnosed with PCOS?
+If so, you’re not alone.
+In many cases, the root cause lies in metabolic health—aka, blood sugar instability.
+Interestingly, only a small percentage of the U.S. population is metabolically healthy.
+Meaning, most of us are walking around with unstable blood sugar!
+And stable blood sugar is key for almost all human functions—sustained energy, cognitive function, hormone health, and more.
+Today, we’re diving into all things blood glucose.
 Specifically, sneaky things that can cause blood sugar spikes.
-Once you know what they are, you’ll be that much closer to feeling more vibrant, energetic, and focused!
+Knowledge is power.

 Why is blood sugar balance important?